cloud-gov/cg-site/_kbarticles/2024-03-25-monitoring-app-metrics.md

 more helpful is to see the trends in your application's health metrics over time and in particular whether they correlate to observed performance issues for your application.

 Logs containining these application metrics are already ingested into the [Elasticsearch/Kibana instance for customer logs][kibana prod].
-Furthermore, there are already built-in visualizations and a dashboard for viewing these metrics for your applications.
+Furthermore, there are already built-in visualizations and dashboards for viewing these metrics for your applications.

 To view the dashboard for application metrics, follow these steps: